Big Data and Small Data

 Data is the new gold.
 Data is the new oil.
 In the past years, big data has become very popular, and now in 2016 small data is the “new big data.”
 In data science, both are very important.
 However, we can read many different opinions on this topic.
 In this article, we will compare big data and small data and examine both sides of the coin.

-Big data is a term for data sets that are so large or complex that traditional data processing applications are inadequate to deal with them.
-Accuracy in big data may lead to more confident decision-making, and better decisions can result in greater operational efficiency, cost reduction and reduced risk.
+Big data is a term for data sets that are so large or complex that traditional data processing applications cannot deal with them.
+Accuracy in big data may lead to more confident decision-making, and better decisions can result in greater operational efficiency, cost reduction, and risk reduction.

 The main difference between big data and small data is the size of the dataset we analyze.
-It is clear for everyone, but beside this there are many other fields where we can differentiate big data and small data.
-On the comparison table below you can find five categories.
-The source of the data, 3V: volume of the data, variety of types of the data and velocity, + value.
+The difference may be clear to everyone, but there are many other fields where we can differentiate between big data and small data.
+On the comparison table below, you will find five categories.
+The source volume, variety, velocity and value.

 Comparison table Source: https://datafloq.com/read/small-data-vs-big-data-back-to-the-basic/706

-The most often problem with big data is the size of the database.
-We have too much data, not organised and the data cleaning needs a lot of time.
-Moreover we need different tools to analyze and visualize our data.
-Therefore the small data seems to be easier and faster to analyze.
-But there is a trap.
-When we have just a few data (compared to big data), we can’t ignore coincidence.
-So sometimes analyzing small data can be more difficult than big data.
-To see the certainty we need to use A/B test https://www.answerminer.com/calculators/ab-test/ .
-It will show us the real difference between two cases.
+The most common problem with big data is the size of the database.
+We have too much unorganized data and the data cleaning needs a lot of time.
+Moreover, we need different tools to analyze and visualize our data.
+Therefore, the small data seems to be easier and faster to analyze.
+However, there is a trap.
+When we have little data (compared to big data), we cannot ignore coincidences.
+So sometimes, analyzing small data can be more difficult than big data.
+To see the certainty, we need to use an A/B test https://www.answerminer.com/calculators/ab-test/ It will show us the real difference between the two cases.

-In case of big data we have enough data to see even the smallest correlations in our dataset.
-In small data we don’t have this opportunity, but there is a way, if we want to know more about our data.
-We can make bigger data from small data.
-There are several types of columns we can broaden our dataset with.
+In the case of big data, we have enough data to see even the smallest correlations in our dataset.
+In small data, we do not have this opportunity, but there is a way to know more about our data.
+We can make a big data from small data.
+There are several areas we can use to broaden our dataset: